nandansn/python-100days/content/day-4-random-lists.md

 - random module is used to generate the random numbers whole or float numbers
 > import 'random'
 > random_int_number = random.randint(1,10)
+> random_float = random.random() # returns floating point number between 0 to 1, if you want between 0 to 5, then multiply the result by 5